fedora-python/portingguide/source/strings.rst

 You might discover mistakes in how the Python 2 version processes strings.
-In these cases, it might be a good idea to enable new tests for Python 3 only: if some bugs in edge casessurvived so far, they can probably live until Python 2 is retired.
+In these cases, it might be a good idea to enable new tests for Python 3 only: if some bugs in edge cases survived so far, they can probably live until Python 2 is retired.
 Apply your own judgement.

 Things to test follow.